microsoft/pxt-arcade/docs/hardware/adding.md

 If requested, we can add support for MSA300, which might be a cheaper alternative.

-The accelerometers should have the SDA, SCL and INT1 lines connected to each respective `ACCELEROMETER_*` lines as defined in the bootloader.
+The accelerometers should have the SDA, SCL and INT1 lines connected to each respective `ACCELEROMETER_*` line as defined in the bootloader.
 If possible, keep this separate from the `SDA`/`SCL` exposed on the header to keep the one on the header available as a general digital IO line.